justinv403/Phantoms-Pursuit-Group-3-Project/README.md

 # Phantoms-Pursuit-Group-3-Project

+A game by Justin Vanderboegh, Mark Lopez, Eli Niebaum, and Jared Hampton

 ## Controls

 Objective: Navigate around the house with the following controls.
 Avoid getting caught by the ghost, or you lose the game.